Dorit Beinisch: Background

 Dorit Werba was born in Tel Aviv, and attended Tichon Hadash high school in Tel Aviv.
 Her father, Aharon Werba, a civil servant, immigrated to Palestine from Poland in 1933.
 Her mother, Chava, was a kindergarten teacher in Tel Aviv.
-Beinisch served in the Israeli Defense Forces, where she reached the rank of lieutenant.
+Beinisch served in the Israel Defense Forces, where she reached the rank of lieutenant.
 She studied law at the Hebrew University of Jerusalem, completing her Bachelor of Laws degree (LL.B.) in 1967.
 Two years later she completed her Master of Laws (LL.M.), summa cum laude, at the same university, while apprenticing in the Justice Ministry.
 In 1964, she married Yeheskell Beinisch, a Jerusalem lawyer.
 They have two daughters and five grandchildren.

 Beinisch was awarded honorary Doctor of Philosophy degrees by the Hebrew University in Jerusalem in June 2010, and Ben-Gurion University in May 2012, as well as an Honorary Fellowship by The Interdisciplinary Center, Herzliya.

 On November 12, 2012, she was awarded Doctor of Philosophy "honoris causa" degree from the Weizmann Institute of Science.

 Beinisch was awarded "Doctor of Humane Letters-Honoris Causa"by The "Hebrew Union College"Jerusalem, on November 14th,2012.

 Dorit Beinisch is a member as an Officer at The French "National Order of the Legion of Honour" since December 17, 2012.
 On December 30, 2012, Beinisch was awarded as a knight of The Movement for Quality Government in Israel.

 On May 8, 2013, Beinisch was awarded "Honorary Citizen of Jerusalem".
 On June 13, she was awarded "Honorary Fellowship" by the Tel Aviv-Yafo Academic College.
 In May 2015 Beinisch received an honorary award from The Holon Technological Institute.
-Beinisch was nominated in May 2013 as The Chancellor of the Open University of Israel and chairwoman of its Council.
+Beinisch was nominated in May 2013 as the chancellor of the Open University of Israel and chairwoman of its council.

 In March 2023, Beinisch was named as “honorary citizen of Tel Aviv -Yaffo”.

-From 2012–2014, she taught a seminar on national security judging at the Center on Law and Security (CLS) with Samuel Rascoff and Andrew Weissmann at NYU Law as a distinguished global fellow and a senior fellow.
+From 2012 to 2014, she taught a seminar on national security judging at the Center on Law and Security (CLS) with Samuel Rascoff and Andrew Weissmann at NYU Law as a distinguished global fellow and a senior fellow.

 Beinisch is a critic of the Israeli government’s judicial reform initiative, citing that it threatens the independence of the judiciary.